xiaoxiae/slama.dev/_posts/2022-07-03-camera-and-graphs.md

             .rotate(PI / 12)
         )

-        # quickfix for a bug in AniomationGroup's handling of z_index
+        # quickfix for a bug in AnimationGroup's handling of z_index
         for v in g.vertices:
             g.vertices[v].set_z_index(1)